Artist CV attached as a pdf:Leong Artist CV

 “normally we look at the image from the outside looking in, but this time I am inside the images and part of it.”

 Experiences of connection to the natural world provide a glimpse of our fundamental human nature, which is often missing in our fast paced, technology driven society.
 Distracted as we are.
-Our imagination, the quality that makes us uniquely human, also separates us from being whole with our natural environment.
+Our imagination, the quality that makes us20221125_174518 edit uniquely human, also separates us from being whole with our natural environment.
 It can also reconnect us to our core nature and recall the fundamental connectedness throughout nature, which includes ourselves.
 Art can help us use our imagination in this way.

 Polaris, the film: Making armour for a band of post-apocalyptic warrior women